-Please provide details of why you believe we should not disclose your name or details of your complaint
+Please provide details of why of your complaint you believe we should not disclos se your name or details or your complaint

 9. Additional Help

 Complaints must be made in writing - including fax or electronic submissions.

 If you have a disability that prevents you from making your complaint in writing, please ring the Monitoring Officer on (0118) 939 0797 to discuss other ways for you to make your complaint.